Mani Residences

-The composition began by merging the entrance with the traditional threshing floor, restoring and transforming it into a communal space for the small residential complex.
-The visitor’s path was carefully organized as a straight course, parallel to the steep slope, functioning as the backbone of the overall structure.
+The first synthetic gesture involves integrating the entrance with the traditional threshing floor, which is restored and transformed into a communal space for the small residential complex.
+As a straight line parallel to the steep terrain, the path organizes movements and acts as a backbone in the composition’s structure.

 Location: Mani, Messenia